FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

   - Type: ConcentrationTypes
   - Description: Inhibitor concentration in the reaction, if applied.
 - __data*__
-  - Type: Dataaa
+  - Type: string
   - Description: One or multiple time-course concentration data arrays.

-### Dataaa

-Time-course data of an measurement.

-- __values__
-  - Type: float
-  - Description: Time-course data of an individual measurement.
-- __test__
-  - Type: string
-  - Description: test.

 #### StoichiometryTypes